 figcaption elements are used as labels for the individual groups.

-Note: The web browser and assistive technology support varies for this particular WAI-ARIA attribute and value.
+Note: The web browser and assistive technology support vary for this particular WAI-ARIA attribute and value.